LiteAVSDK/TRTC_Unity/TRTC-Simple-Demo/PrivateEncryption.md

 - 2.After the user exits the room, the SDK will automatically close the private encryption.
 To turn private encryption back on, you need to call this method before the user enters the room again.

 ### Generate and set keys
-On your server, refer to the following command to randomly generate a String-type key through OpenSSL.
+On your server, refer to the following command to randomly generate a 16-byte String key through OpenSSL.

 ```
 // Randomly generate a string type, 16-byte key, and pass the key to the encryptionKey parameter of enablePayloadPrivateEncryption.